Megan O’Connor Robinson, Executive Director

 Jacqueline Lowe, Membership Coordinator

-Jacqueline Lowe is The Collider’s Membership Coordinator, facilitating connections among members and helping to ensure that members benefit from their association with The Collider.
-She is a contact for those interested in membership, and for members with questions or ideas.
+Jacqueline Lowe is The Collider’s Membership Coordinator, facilitating connections among members and helping to ensure that members benefit from their professional association with The Collider.
+She is a contact for both those interested in membership, as well as for existing members who have questions or ideas.